Banff Summer Photo Tour

 Beginner to Advanced

 There’s no way to possibly describe the beauty of the Canadian Rockies; you just have to see it for yourself to believe it!
-These mountains will blow your mind, and seeing them in the winter is an absolute feast for your eyes and your camera!
+These mountains will blow your mind and ignite a creative fire in your soul!
+And visiting them in late summer will give us access to many locations that just aren’t available in the winter or spring.

 What To Expect

-Winter in Alberta can be brutal, but we’ll be visiting toward the end of winter, when most of the lakes have already thawed out and it will (hopefully) be a bit easier to get around.
-Since the weather in the Canadian Rockies can be quite unpredictable, we’ll keep the itinerary open and simply go where the weather allows.
-That said, I do have a list of places to see and we will do everything possible to see it all during the 6 days we have together.
-Locations include Vermillion Lakes, Emerald Lake, Lake Louise, Morant’s Curve, Lake Minnewanka, Icefields Parkway (one of the most jaw dropping roads on Earth) and many more.
+Summer in Alberta is surreal to say the least.
+All the lakes are thawed out, but high altitude snow storms are still possible.
+Since the weather in the Canadian Rockies can be quite unpredictable, we’ll keep the itinerary open and simply go where the weather and light allows.
+That said, I do have a list of places to see and we will do everything possible to see it all during the 5 days we have together.
+Locations include Vermillion Lakes, Emerald Lake, Lake Louise, Moraine Lake, Morant’s Curve, Lake Minnewanka, Icefields Parkway (one of the most jaw dropping roads on Earth), Two Jack Lake, Johnston Canyon, Peyto Lake and much more.

 What’s Not Included